NETWORK READINESS

 NETWORK SERVICE LEVELS

-Voice quality is also directly related to latency and
+Voice quality is also directly related to latency and packet loss on your network.
+Understanding these areas can help greatly improve call quality.

 VoIP Network Requirements for Ideal Call Quality